tdpetrou/Data-Science-in-Two-Minutes/Machine Learning.md

 A very simple regression model that models the response as a linear combination of the predictor variables.

 ###Assumptions
-Linear regression makes many assumptions that make for a more rigid model though there are other techniques that can add flexibility to the mdoel.
+Linear regression makes many assumptions that make for a more rigid model though there are other techniques that can add flexibility to the model.
 * Predictors are fixed constants
 * Parameters are linear.
 Highly non-linear fits can still be made by transforming predictor variables.
 Only parameters need remain linear.
-* Eror variance is constant (Homoskedasticity).
+* Error variance is constant (Homoskedasticity).
 Plots of predicted value vs error are good to inspect whether this assumption is true.
-Non-constant variance can be a major problem with linear regression that can sometimes be alleviated by tranforming the response variable.
+Non-constant variance can be a major problem with linear regression that can sometimes be alleviated by transforming the response variable.
 * Errors are independent of one another.
 Knowing one error does not give information about another error as is the case with time series data.
 * Errors are normally distributed with mean 0.
 * No linear dependence (multicollinearity).
 No predictor variable can be a linear combination of all other predictors.
 Full rank matrix.